 Below, the same view of Hillcrest looking south, from the 1965 SMU Rotunda yearbook.
-(Note that the University Pharmacy had moved back to the southwest corner of Hillcrest and McFarlin.
-Couch sold the drugstore business in 1943, and the new owner opened it across the street in a new building, back in its original 1921 location.)
+(Note that an unrelated University Pharmacy — this one owned by Harold Simmons — is seen at the southwest corner of Hillcrest and McFarlin.
+Couch sold his drugstore business in 1943, and a new pharmacy, which passed through several hands, opened across the street in Couch’s original 1921 location.)

 DMN photo, Aug.
 13, 2016 — Ting Shen, photographer

 Top and bottom photos are from the Dallas Morning News; see their coverage here, here, and here.
 That top photo is VERY large on The News’ website — look at all the detail of the brick and decoration.